He that takes medicine and neglects diet, wastes the time of his doctor.

 The second part to good nutrition is whether or not you are able to absorb those essential nutrients.
 And this comes down to the all important health of your digestive system.
 Yes, we are born with genetic tendencies toward health or disease, but it is though food and our ability to digest and assimilate nutrients that we get the necessary fuel to maintain our health.
 With the proper evaluation and guidance, you can learn to better understand what are healthy foods for you and your inner ecosystem.
 And we can also work on creating greater awareness about not simply what you eat, but why you eat, how you eat, and when you eat.
 All of these questions are essential to answer if you are to create a more intimate relationship with your food and your body.

-If food is the first medicine, then acupuncture and herbs would be the second.
+If food is the first medicine, then acupuncture would be the second.